 DFS has a grant funded contract with a private laboratory for the outsourced testing of PERKs identified through an inventory conducted in 2015 of unsubmitted PERKs still in the custody of law enforcement (kits collected but not submitted prior to July 1, 2014).
-The grant also funds overtime for DFS employees to conduct the technical review of the private laboratory's data, upload eligible profiles to the Data Bank for searching, and issue any resulting hit reports.
+The grant also funds overtime for DFS employees to conduct review of the private laboratory's data, upload eligible profiles to the Data Bank for searching, and issue any resulting hit reports.
 A second grant has been obtained to pay for the outsourced testing of unsubmitted kits (kits collected but not submitted between July 1, 2014 and June 30, 2016).
-The use of overtime by staff with these grant funds may prevent the use of overtime to assist with the timely completion of regular casework.

 Legislative changes, which went into effect July 1, 2016, mandate the submission of evidence from sexual assault cases for DNA analysis, with limited exceptions.
-This is expected to result in an approximately 10% increase in overall case submissions to the Forensic Biology Section.
+This has resulted in an approximately 10% increase in overall case submissions to the Forensic Biology Section.
 The analyses of evidence from sexual assault cases often involve complex mixtures of DNA that require more time-consuming statistical calculations.
-DFS has received funding for six additional forensic scientists in the Forensic Biology Section to address these anticipated increases.
+DFS received funding for six additional forensic scientists in the Forensic Biology Section to address these increases.
+In addition to grant-funded overtime, examiners have worked General Fund overtime as DFS builds capacity in the section.

-In accordance with federal requirements, in May 2017, the Forensic Biology Section implemented new DNA typing chemistries that increase the number of areas of DNA tested from 16 to 24, which typically allows for greater discrimination for sample comparisons.
-However, more areas of DNA tested will also require more time to interpret and review the data.
+In accordance with federal requirements, in May 2017, the Forensic Biology Section implemented new DNA typing chemistries that increased the number of areas of DNA tested from 16 to 24, which typically allows for greater discrimination for sample comparisons.
+However, more areas of DNA tested also require more time to interpret and review the data.